 At that moment, the Indo-Europeans had already moved far away from their homeland in Ukraine and southern Russia.
 Following the western shore of the Black Sea, one group reached the Lower Danube.
 Here, the speakers of the Indo-European languages are called the Usatovo culture.

 One of the most interesting artistic objects associated with this migration is a kind stone stele, representing a man or a woman.
 These monuments have been found along the roads to the places where copper could be obtained.
 The art of making these monuments was taken from the Crimea westward by the Indo-European migrants.
+There is a picture of one of these monuments below.

 Although the area of the western Black Sea and the Lower Danube is fertile and offers everything people might have needed, some of the emigrants continued their voyage to the west.
 Some moved upstream, along the river, to the arc within the Carpathian Mountains.
 They are commonly associated with the Cotofeni culture.
 Moving even further, they were the carriers of the Corded Ware culture, the ancestor of the Italo-Celtic and Germanic branches of the Indo-European languages.
 (There are alternative theories.)